AliviaK/recipeSharing/reflections.md

 continued working on the plan mapping and began playing around with screen design and user flow, which I plan to complete early this coming week to complete my Checkpoint 1 requirements.
 On Sunday I started working on the screen design and completed a mockup of the homepage.

+### Week 4
+#### Week of 9/20: 2.5 hours and counting

+Tasks Accomplished:
++ Create recipesAmongFriends database
++ Create User table and add fake data
++ Create UserDao
++ Configure Hibernate to User class & User table
++ Create SessionFactoryProvider
++ Get user info to show on basic user search jsp

+This week's first focus was to prepare for Checkpoint 1, which included finalizing my project plan, screen design, user stories, MVP, and application flow.
+With the feedback I received I plan to revise my MVP to make sure it isn't too ambitious for the time I have left this semester, and select one big feature to focus on while marking some other planned features as additional goals I will add if time permits.
+I will also continue to work on the designs for the other MVP screens before creating them, so I will be readjusting my project plan to reflect these changes.
+After submitting my Checkpoint 1 documentation I began working on the Hibernate configuration and created a User class, a UserDao, a SessionFactoryProvider, and a hibernate.cfg.xml file.
+I then created the recipesAmongFriends database and its first table, the User table.
+I annotated the User class to connect to the User table in the database, and borrowing the jsps and SearchUser class from the user search assignment I conducted a successful search of the fake data I plugged into my table, and confirmed that the dao is working properly.